Spontaneous symmetry breaking-induced thermospin effect in superconducting tunnel junctions: The negative conductance in linear and non linear regime

 \section{The negative conductance in linear and non linear regime}

-In the main text, we discussed the negative conductance ($G_0$) in the linear regime and the maximal conductance ($G^{\rm max}$) in the nonlinear regime as a function of $h_{\rm exc}$ and $T_L$ [Fig.~\ref{Fig1Suppl}(a-b)].
+Before discussing in details the absolute negative conductance in linear and nonlinear regime, we wish to recollect here some general consequence of the physical significance of a negative conductance.
+Firstly we observe that, as discussed in Ref.\cite{MarchegianiPRL}, the Absolute Negative Conductance (ANC) $G=I(V)/V<0$ is necessarily present when the power is produced in the system (such as in the thermopower generation), i.e. the current flows against the bias $I(V)V<0$.
+This is thermodinamically admissible, if there is a gradient of temperature in the junction, similar to what happen in thermoelectrical systems.
+Notably the system present also a Negative Differential Conductance (NDC), which can be present both in the dissipative $G>0$ and, also, in the thermoactive regime with ANC, $G<0$.
+This fact has important consequences on the electrical stability.
+Indeed, for a certain operating points, when ANC and NDC are present contemporaneously, an electrical instability occurs and it can be kept stable only by applying an external generator (power source) to the system.
+In other words, in such cases, if the junction is electrically connected to a load (dissipative element), the junction progressively increases the bias until the differential conductance becomes positive.
+In such condition, with positive differential conductance, the system may be again electrically stable.
+Thus, in the absence of an external sources, assuming that the junction is connected only to a passive load, the circuit naturally flows outside from the unstable electrical configuration toward a stable one, where the differential conductance is positive.
+This peculiar behaviour reflects the spontaneous particle-hole breaking property of the junction, which is a purely intrinsic mechanism of the junction.
+Note that when the load conductance $G_L$ satisfies the condition $G_L<|G^{\rm max}|$, this stable point can be found also in the presence of ANC.
+The junction, in that case, operates as a thermoelectric generator and the thermopower is dissipated in the load, as a thermoelectric engine\cite{MarchegianiPRB}.
+Thus, we note the rich character of the electrical behaviour of the junction.
+It presents thermoactive or dissipative behaviour, which can be electrically stable or unstable, depending on the internal conditions such as lead temperatures or external one due to the circuit connected to the junction.\\ In the main text, we discussed the negative conductance ($G_0$) in the linear regime and the maximal conductance ($G^{\rm max}$) in the nonlinear regime as a function of $h_{\rm exc}$ and $T_S$ [Fig.~\ref{Fig1Suppl}(a-b)].
 We observed the condition for thermoelectricity (blue tones) and its limits in temperature at fixed $h_{\rm exc}$.\\ Here, we focus on the differences that appear between the linear and nonlinear regimes.
-In particular, observing the central area of both figures ($T_L/T_c \sim 0.4$), the system is dissipative $G_0>0$ around $V\sim 0$ [Fig.~\ref{Fig1Suppl}(a)], while it exhibits thermoelectric effects $G^{\rm max}<0$ at the matching peak $V=\pm V_p^-$ [Fig.~\ref{Fig1Suppl}(b)].\\ For clarity, we report IV characteristics of the charge current at fixed temperature ($T_L/T_C=0.4$) for different values of $h_{\rm exc}$ [Fig.~\ref{Fig1Suppl}(c)], as indicated by the colored dots in the Fig.~\ref{Fig1Suppl}(a).
+In particular, observing the central area of both figures ($T_S/T_c \sim 0.4$), the system is dissipative $G_0>0$ around $V\sim 0$ [Fig.~\ref{Fig1Suppl}(a)], while it exhibits thermoelectric effects $G^{\rm max}<0$ at the matching peak $V=\pm V_p^-$ [Fig.~\ref{Fig1Suppl}(b)].\\ For clarity, we report IV characteristics of the charge current at fixed temperature ($T_S/T_C=0.4$) for different values of $h_{\rm exc}$ [Fig.~\ref{Fig1Suppl}(c)], as indicated by the colored dots in the Fig.~\ref{Fig1Suppl}(a).
 We can note the dissipative behavior [$I_q(V)/V>0$] around $V \sim 0$ and thermoelectricity [$I_q(V)/V <0$] around $\pm V_p^-$.
 This difference between linear and nonlinear in bias behavior has been reported also in absence of $h_{\rm exc}$ for nonlinear thermoelectric systems~\cite{MarchegianiPRB}.
 For a more complete discussion, we show also the spin current for the same values.
-Note that the curves display a different functional shape with respect to the case analyzed in the main text at $T_L/T_c=0.7$ and for $h_{\rm exc}=0.4 \Delta_0$, which represents the typical behavior [Inset of Fig. 1(b)].\\ We observe that the reverse behavior is also observed.
-Indeed, for high values of $h_{\rm exc}$ at $T_L/T_c \sim 0.2$ , the thermoelectricity is present only in the linear regime ($V \sim 0$) [Fig. \ref{Fig1Suppl}(a)].
+Note that the curves display a different functional shape with respect to the case analyzed in the main text at $T_S/T_c=0.7$ and for $h_{\rm exc}=0.4 \Delta_0$, which represents the typical behavior [Inset of Fig. 1(b)].\\ We observe that the reverse behavior is also observed.
+Indeed, for high values of $h_{\rm exc}$ at $T_S/T_c \sim 0.2$ , the thermoelectricity is present only in the linear regime ($V \sim 0$) [Fig. \ref{Fig1Suppl}(a)].
 In this case, the thermoelectric currents are very small and strongly dependent on the Dynes parameter representing a non typical feature.